outofcoffee/imposter/docs/configuration.md

 Read this section to learn how to configure Imposter.

+You can get Imposter to create configuration files for you, based on an [existing endpoint](./proxy.md) or OpenAPI specification.
+If you don't have either of these, it's easy to create the configuration using the following instructions.

 ## Basics

 Imposter configuration files are in YAML or JSON format.
 They must be named with a `-config.yaml` or `-config.json` suffix.
 For example: `mymock-config.yaml`.